LeviathanLevi/Coinbase-Pro-Crypto-Trading-Bot-CrypFinder/README.md

 Example of a position existing positionData.json file:
 {"positionExists":true,"positionAcquiredPrice":48560.00000000001,"positionAcquiredCost":274.66836873840003}

-Example of a postion not existing positionData.json file:
+Example of a position not existing positionData.json file:
 {"positionExists":false,"positionAcquiredPrice":228.69000000000003,"positionAcquiredCost":299.85119860983207}

-Notice that the position acquired cost and price fields still exist in the file when postionExists is faled, but they are ignored.
+Notice that the position acquired cost and price fields still exist in the file when positionExists is false, but they are ignored.

 ## How to contribute:
 1. Fork the repo.
 2. Clone the github repo locally and run `npm install`
-3. Switch to the latest development branch to get the up-to-date progress.
-4. Create a new branch with a name that describes the feature/change you're making.
+3. Create a new branch with a name that describes the feature/change you're making.
-5. Check the roadmap for ideas of things to work on.
+4. Check the road map for ideas of things to work on.
-6. Make your changes and commit them with a descriptive message.
+5. Make your changes and commit them with a descriptive message.
-7. Push your changes upstream.
+6. Push your changes upstream.
-8. When you're done testing your changes, create a PR in your forked repository.
-Select LeviathanLevi/Coinbase-Pro-Crypto-Trading-Bot-CrypFinder to merge into.
+7. When you're done testing your changes, create a pull request to merge your repository into LeviathanLevi/Coinbase-Pro-Crypto-Trading-Bot-CrypFinder.
 Then wait for approval.

 ## Running the program out of sandbox:
 When you're confident in the configuration/code base and want to run it in the real environment, comment out the sandbox env variables and uncomment out the real API URI variables.
 Update the .env file with a valid API key.
 You can run this program on your own machine or consider using a server such as an AWS EC2 instance with an EIP (you need to whitelist the API IP).
 AWS EC2 offers a free tier instance for a year that works well for hosting.